 Constantine the Great is the patron saint of young Christianity.
 He was the first Christian emperor, a fact shown in his personal life.
 At his palace, he had a chapel where he retired every day, even at night, to pray.
 A Defender of the Faith, he convened the First Ecumenical Council of Nicaea in AD 0325, calling on all the Roman Empire’s bishops to guard the faith’s truths together, standing up against the heresy of Arian.

 Emperor Constantine the Great was a faithful man who, in all that he did, showed wisdom and courage, faith and love for the Church of Christ in a difficult period when paganism was still strong and dominated the minds and interests of many men of high rank.

-- Constantine the Great was also a great diplomat who strove to be placed in important political and administration positions with people with faith and fear of God.
+- Constantine the Great was also a diplomat who strove to be placed in significant political and administrative positions with people with faith and fear of God.

 - He was a good Christian who decided that Sunday would be a day of rest, starting in 0321 AD.
 This provision gave Christians the right to attend Mass without being disturbed by their public duties.
 Christians had long celebrated this day, with St Constantine the Great recognizing and confirming a state of affairs.

 - St Constantine the Great died on Pentecost Sunday, 22 May 0337 AD, and was buried in the Church of the Holy Apostles in Constantinople, his foundation.

 Saint Constantine the Great was an Elder who chose as his counselor true representatives of the Church of Christ: Eusebius, Bishop of Caesarea Pontus, Bishop Miltiades of Rome, and Bishop Eusebius of Nicomedia.
 Who baptized him, or the famous Bishop Osius of Cordoba, a close collaborator and counselor of Constantine.